Made in France!

 I have always wondered why guys who write for Stereophile only seem to know about preamps that run $30-90k.
 Seriously?!

 Atoll has reset the bar for GREAT sounding, AFFORDABLE solid state preamps!
 PR300 is a case in point right here.
+The best way to describe PR300 is that it’s a GIANT KILLER!

-PR300 is $2500 in line stage configuration.
+PR300 is $3100 in line stage configuration.
 That may be all you need.
 Why pay for the extras if you don’t need them?

 Yet Atoll is SMART.
 You can add a DA100 DAC board (Coax/OPT) for $300.
 Or you can add a DA200 DAC board (Coax/OPT/USB/BT) for $500.
-You can also add a P50 phono board ($130, MM) or P100 phono board ($190, MM/MC).
-So you build your own pizza and don’t pay out the wazoo for options that could be quite valuable to you.
+You can also add a P50 MM phono board for $130.
+So you build your own pizza and don’t pay out the wazoo for options that are unnecessary for YOU.

 The sound of PR300 is clean, quiet and muscular.
 If you compare PR300 to old school designs, or flimsy Chinese built preamps, you won’t believe the difference.
 The sound of your preamp is a result of what’s under the hood.
 Please take a look at the innards below.
-What Atoll provides is nothing short of phenomenal for you dollar!
+What Atoll provides is nothing short of phenomenal for your dollar!

 PR300 brings more weight and impact to your party than the cheap pile of chips you get from the other side of the world.